ihdiannaja/IncubateIND-Ideathon2020/README.md

 # Mobile Prototype of Curhatin Indonesia

-This prototype presented for IncubateIND-Ideathon 2020
+This prototype presented for IncubateIND International Ideathon 2020 by Mobile Marketing Association

 Team:
 **Curhatin Indonesia**